jasonaaronwilson/lib-system-call/README.md

     gcc -nostdlib linux-x86-64.S main.c -o main

-Where main can be as simple as
+Where main.c can be as simple as:

     #include "system-call.h"